ranibb/mongoDB-RESTful-APIs-authenticate-angular-application/README.md

 ## Angular App

 Generating a new angular application with routing using angular cli: `ng new ngApp --routing`.

+Generating 4 components: register, login, events and special-events using the comand: `ng g c name-of-the-component`.